 Water drinks: How to spot imposters

 Flavored water.
 Water with electrolytes.
+Water with vitamins.
 Tonic water.
 Sparkling water.
 Seltzer.

-Grocery shelves are packed with so-called water options.
-But not every drink that bills itself as water is the real deal.
+Grocery shelves are packed with many different water options.
+And staying hydrated is an important part of cancer prevention and maintaining a healthy weight.
+But not every option that bills itself as water is good for your health.

-So, how can you tell which water drinks are the real deal and which ones are no better than soda and sugary drinks?
+So, how can you tell which water beverages are the real deal and which ones are imposters?

 If it does, check the serving size and do the math.
 Many bottled or canned drinks have two or more servings, which can add up to as many as 250 to 400 calories.

-Some so-called water drinks include sugar, fruit juice or other sweeteners.
-So, be sure to check the total carbohydrates and sugars on the nutrition label.
+Some water beverages may include sugar, fruit juice or other sweeteners.
+So, be sure to check the ingredients on the label like corn syrup, sugar or words ending in “-ose,” like fructose or sucrose.
+This would be evident in the total number of carbohydrates and sugars on the nutrition label.

-Over time, drinks with a lot of sugar and/or caffeine can dehydrate you, no matter how much water they have.
-And, that can cause headaches, dizziness and decreased blood pressure.
+Over time, drinks with a lot of sugar or caffeine can dehydrate you, no matter how much water they contain.
+That can cause headaches, dizziness and decreased blood pressure.

 It’s okay to occasionally drink a beverage with added vitamins, minerals or fiber.
-But beware: beverage companies often market these nutrients to trick you into thinking you’re getting something healthy — and to make you overlook the unhealthy parts of the drink, such as sugar.
+But beware: beverage companies often market these nutrients to trick you into thinking you’re getting something healthy — and to make you overlook the unhealthy ingredients in the drink, like sugar.

-Keep in mind that you should get your nutrients from fruits and vegetables whenever possible — not from drinks.
+Keep in mind that you should get your nutrients from fruits and vegetables whenever possible — not from beverages.

 Whenever possible, opt for filtered tap water.
 Not only will you save money; you’ll also reduce your exposure to toxins like Bisphenol-A (BPA), which may get into water that’s sold or stored in plastic bottles.
 Play it safe by keeping your filtered tap water in a glass or stainless steel BPA- and phthalate-free container.

-Try to drink at least 64 ounces — or 8 glasses — of real water each day.
+Try to drink at least 64 ounces — or eight glasses — of water each day.
 Your body needs this much water to stay hydrated and work efficiently.
-And, it helps you feel full longer so that you eat less and maintain a healthy weight.
-Research suggests that replacing sugary drinks with water may even help you shed a few pounds.
+Research suggests that replacing sugary drinks with water may even help you shed a few pounds by helping you feel full longer so that you eat less and maintain a healthy weight

-Remember, it’s okay to get a little sugar from drinks every now and then.
-But real water should be your main go-to drink.
+Remember, it’s OK to get a little sugar from drinks every now and then.
+But water should be your main go-to drink for hydration.